 “The Canadian Auto Workers and the union representing machinists and baggage handlers revealed Monday they will lose more than 2,300 jobs as their share of 3,600 job cuts announced March 20 as Air Canada copes with a recent decline in passenger traffic caused by the Iraq war,” reads the 2003 story.

-By December 2003, Air Canada had filed for and was granted court protection from its creditors—commonly referred to as bankruptcy protection.
+By December 2003, Air Canada filed for and was granted court protection from its creditors—commonly referred to as bankruptcy protection.

 AIR CANADA MEDALLIONS